jefftownsendsr-byte/nc-localities/DEV.md

 - If you're on Windows, installing geospatial dependencies via pip often fails because of GDAL/Fiona binary build requirements.
 - For best results, install `conda`/`mamba` and run: `conda env create -n nc-localities -f environment.yml` to get a working environment.
 - The helper `scripts/setup_dev.ps1 -Full` will prefer `mamba` if available and create/update the `nc-localities` environment.
+ - Use `scripts/check_env.ps1` to validate your environment and see a short set of recommended commands.

 Notes:
 - Use `--use-sample` when iterating quickly.